 But this still doesn’t answer the question of what the IoT can do for people living at street level, in communities, today.
 The key is understanding that interactions between devices, people and processes are leading to the creation of new applications and services that are already benefitting people in the real world—from activity trackers that monitor your heart rate to remote heating applications that help you save on your energy bills, or smart transport systems designed to reduce congestion and make our cities more liveable.

-Back to the future of the Internet of Things
+Back to the future: things and the Internet

 In the end, the success of the IoT will depend on whether it becomes a natural part of our everyday lives.
 We no longer speak of the information super highway (that’s the Net), or the convergence of functionality in a single device (that’s your phone).
 In the same way, we may be headed for a future where the connectedness of the devices and objects around us makes sense only because these things all have a role in the way in which we go about our business.